spryker/spryker-docs/docs/scos/dev/features/202009.0/cms/cms-feature-overview/email-as-a-cms-block.md

 ---
 title: Email as a CMS block
 originalLink: https://documentation.spryker.com/v6/docs/email-as-a-cms-block
+originalArticleId: a93a6291-5a46-4cec-984b-84e12cf41ae1
 redirect_from:
   - /v6/docs/email-as-a-cms-block
   - /v6/docs/en/email-as-a-cms-block
 ---

-Back Office Users can manage the content of emails sent to customers through [CMS Blocks](https://documentation.spryker.com/docs/cms-block) in the Back Office.
+Back Office Users can manage the content of emails sent to customers through [CMS Blocks](/docs/scos/dev/features/202009.0/cms/cms-feature-overview/cms-block.html) in the Back Office.
 To use a CMS Block as an email, the Back Office user applies an email template.

 ## Types of Email Templates